-A Day in the Life of a Commuting Honors Student
+A Day in the Life of a Commuting High School Honors Student

 What can you expect as a High School Honors commuter student at Boston University?
-It may depend on your course(s).
-Commuter students have the option of taking one four-credit course or two courses up to eight credits.
+That depends on your course(s).
+Commuter students can opt to take either one or two courses, for a minimum of 4 credits.
 When choosing your courses, take note of which days and times they meet.
-That is your class schedule for the duration of the program.
+That is your class schedule for the 6 weeks of the program.

-You won't be on the meal plan, but you'll be able to dine with your friends by purchasing meals at the food court in the George Sherman Union (hours vary by individual restaurant) or in the Warren Towers dining room.
-Warren Towers offers a wide variety of cuisine for all tastes and preferences, including vegetarian and vegan options.
-The dining staff can also assist you with food allergy concerns and other dietary restrictions.
-Meal times are below:
+Commuter students are not on a meal plan, but they are able to dine with friends by purchasing meals at the food court in the George Sherman Union (hours vary by individual restaurant) or at Warren Towers, which offers a wide variety of cuisines for all tastes, including vegetarian and vegan options.
+The dining staff can also help if you have food allergies or other dietary restrictions.

-While studying at Boston University as a commuter, you will attend social activities with your High School Honors peers and Research Internship in Science & Engineering (RISE) program students.
-Commuter students are expected to attend orientation on Sunday, June 29th, where you will obtain your BU Photo Terrier ID card and BU email account.
-You will also meet your assigned program assistant.
-During your first week, you can expect a variety of fun group events on the BU campus and throughout Boston, so you can get to know everyone.
-After that, each weekend has a planned activity that everyone participates in, as well as some optional activities during the week.
+While studying at Boston University as a commuter, you will attend social activities with your High School Honors peers and Research in Science & Engineering (RISE) program students.
+Commuter students are expected to check in on Sunday, July 3rd, where you will obtain your BU Photo Terrier ID card and BU login account, and to attend orientation, which begins at 4:30 pm.
+You will also meet your assigned Program Assistant.
+To help you get to know everyone, the BU campus, and Boston, we plan a variety of fun group events during the first week.
+After that, each weekend has a planned activity that everyone participates in along with some optional activities during the week.
 Your weeknights are free for homework, impromptu activities, and time with friends.
-You will have access to Warren Towers from 7am-11pm daily.
-Take a look at our Schedule of Events to see the types of exciting activities we plan.
+You will have access to Warren Towers from 7 am - 11 pm daily.
+Take a look at our Schedule of Social Events to see the types of exciting activities we plan.

-You'll have plenty of free time to enjoy the BU campus and all that Boston has to offer.
-You can purchase a short-term membership to Boston University’s Fitness & Recreation Center, study at one of BU’s 24 libraries, or relax on the BU beach.
+You will also have plenty of free time to enjoy the BU campus and all that Boston has to offer.
+You can purchase a short-term membership to Boston University’s Fitness & Recreation Center, study at one of BU’s 23 libraries, or relax on the BU "beach."